cbg-ethz/QuasiFit/README.md

 make
 ```

-The resulting executable 'quasifit' can then be run.
+The resulting executable `quasifit' can then be run.

 ## Options
 The QuasiFit sampler has a number of options for controlling the Metropolis-Hastings algorithm and I/O. See `quasifit -h` for more information.